-FLX. is an original multiplayer racing game for Xbox made by multi-media wizard Han Hoogerbrugge (creator of the interactive animation series HOTEL and Modern Living) in collaboration with game designer Sander van der Vegte (creator of the successful old school shooter Rocket Riot).
+FLX. is an original multiplayer racing game for Xbox made by multi-media wizard Han Hoogerbrugge (creator of the interactive animation series HOTEL and Modern Living) in collaboration with game designer Sander van der Vegte (creator of Rocket Riot).

 FLX. is truly a one-of-a-kind multiplayer racing game for four players.
 Using the Xbox Kinect motion sensor, players control a character that is physically connected to three other characters by means of an elastic band.
 The goal of the game is to make it to the end of a track while engaging with the oddest of obstacles.
 The trick is that, like playing poker, the non-verbal communication of your players is the only form of communication.
 FLX. is a fun to play AND fun to watch.